algorithmiaio/dev-center/_pages/platform/algorithm-profile.md

 Following an algorithm will subscribe you to comments and help you keep up to date with activity on that particular algorithm.

-Starring an algorithm indicates to the developer, as well as other users, that the algorithm is useful to you, and adds it to your starred algorithm list, which can be found in the ML service catalog on the left nav bar.
+Starring an algorithm indicates to the developer, as well as other users, that the algorithm is useful to you, and adds it to your starred algorithm list.
+Your starred algorithm list can be found in the ML service catalog (named **Algorithms** in the screenshot above) on the left nav bar.

 ### Overview

 #### Description text

-The algorithm description under the algorithm name is a concise setence telling users exactly what the algorithm does, e.g., "Detect Nudity In Pictures."
+The algorithm description under the algorithm name is a concise sentence that tells users exactly what the algorithm does (e.g., "Detect nudity in pictures.").

-This description also appears under the title of the algorithm in search results for quick reference.
+This description also appears under the title of the algorithm in algorithm search results, for quick reference.

 #### Tags

 Algorithm developers provide tags as the primary means for categorizing their algorithms.
-Tags also allow you to navigate to similar algorithms by clicking on any tag to see a list of algorithms with that tag.
+Clicking on any tag will navigate you to a list of similarly tagged algorithms.

 #### Metrics

-This section includes the number and average duration of API calls, and the number of published versions.
+This section lists the number and average duration of API calls to the algorithm, and the number of published algorithm versions.
 Click on the number of versions to see the release notes for each version.

 #### Permissions